fedidcg/LightweightFedCM/README.md

 ### "Login-Status" Headers

-An IdP sending `Login-Status: logged-in` refreshes the expiration timer on the stored profile information.
+An IdP sending `Login-Status: logged-in` refreshes the expiration timer on the stored profile information by resetting the browser's last-modified timestamp for that site's Login Status information.

 Sending `Login-Status: logged-out` clears the profile information along with the login status bit.